SpectralKAN: Weighted Activation Distribution Kolmogorov-Arnold Network for Hyperspectral Image Change Detection: Experiments

 \subsection{Experimental Setup}

-The SpectralKAN was trained using Pytorch = 2.3.0 + cu118, Intel® Core™ i9-10900K CPU and an NVIDIA Corporation TU102 [TITAN RTX] GPU.
-The operating system is Ubuntu 20.04.1 LTS.
-The $k$ and grid in B-spline basis function is 3 and 5, respectively. $s$ is obtained by adding $k$ and grid.
-The numbers of spatial and spectral KAN encoder layer $(l_m$ and $l_n)$ are both 3.
-The patch size is $5\times5$.
-So the note numbers of 3-layer spatial KAN encoder are 25, 16, and 1.
-The node numbers of the 2-layer spectral KAN encoder are $b$ and 2.
-The number of training epochs is 200.
-The batch size is 64.
-The Adam optimizer is used for gradient descent.
-The learning rate is 0.001, and it is multiplied by 0.9 every 10 epochs.
-The parameters ($w_a$, $W_b$, and $\textbf{c}$) are initialized using the Kaiming initialization method.
+The SpectralKAN was implemented using PyTorch 2.3.0 with CUDA 11.8, and was trained on an Intel® Core™ i9-10900K CPU paired with 128 GB of RAM and NVIDIA TITAN RTX GPU.
+The operating system used was Ubuntu 20.04.1 LTS.
+In $spline(\cdot)$, $z$ and $g$ were set to 3 and 5, respectively, following commonly used values in existing KANs models.
+The layers $L_p$ and $L_q$ were set to 3 and 2.
+Each image patch was sized $5\times5$.
+The spatial-level WKANs in SpectralKAN comprised three layers with 25, 16, and 1 node(s) respectively, while the channel-level WKANs consisted of two layers with $b$ and 2 nodes.
+The training process involved 200 epochs with a batch size of 64.
+The Adam optimizer was used with a learning rate of 0.001, decayed by a factor of 0.9 every 10 epochs.
+The parameters ($w_a$, $w_b$, and $\textbf{r}$) were initialized using the Kaiming initialization method.